How to Get a Photographic & Optical Goods Wholesale Trading License in Dubai

 Step 5: Receive Initial Approval and Pay Fees

-Once initial approval is granted, pay the applicable licence and registration fees to proceed.
+Once initial approval is granted, pay the applicable license and registration fees to proceed.

-Your trading licence is issued, typically within three to seven business days from the point of complete document submission.
+Your trading license is issued, typically within three to seven business days from the point of complete document submission.
 You can then open a corporate bank account and commence operations.

 Compliance and Regulatory Requirements

-Businesses operating under this licence must adhere to Dubai South Free Zone regulations as well as applicable UAE federal trade laws.
+Businesses operating under this license must adhere to Dubai South Free Zone regulations as well as applicable UAE federal trade laws.
 Key compliance considerations include:

-Annual licence renewal to maintain active trading status
+Annual license renewal to maintain active trading status

 Adherence to UAE customs and import/export regulations for all goods traded